About disks storage for Azure Windows VMs

 Azure creates an operating system disk when you create a virtual machine from an image.
 If you use an image that includes data disks, Azure also creates the data disks when it creates the virtual machine.
 Otherwise, you add data disks after you create the virtual machine.

 You can add data disks to a virtual machine at any time, by attaching the disk to the virtual machine.
 You can use a VHD that you've uploaded or copied to your storage account, or use an empty VHD that Azure creates for you.
 Attaching a data disk associates the VHD file with the VM by placing a 'lease' on the VHD so it can't be deleted from storage while it's still attached.

 The VHDs used in Azure are .vhd files stored as page blobs in a standard or premium storage account in Azure.
 For details about page blobs, see Understanding block blobs and page blobs.
 For details about premium storage, see High-performance premium storage and Azure VMs.

 Azure supports the fixed disk VHD format.
 The fixed format lays the logical disk out linearly within the file, so that disk offset X is stored at blob offset X. A small footer at the end of the blob describes the properties of the VHD.
-Often, the fixed format wastes space because most disks have large unused ranges in them.
+Often, the fixed-format wastes space because most disks have large unused ranges in them.
 However, Azure stores .vhd files in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time.
-For more details, see Getting started with virtual hard disks.
+For more information, see Getting started with virtual hard disks.

 When you create a virtual machine from an image, Azure creates a disk for the virtual machine that is a copy of the source .vhd file.
 To protect against accidental deletion, Azure places a lease on any source .vhd file that’s used to create an image, an operating system disk, or a data disk.